 Cross-species Modules in a multiplex network

-A co-expression network is a network representation of expression profiles.
-Two genes are connected if their expression values across a variety of conditions are highly correlated. network, from a topological standpoint, a module is an interconnected region in which the density of edges is higher than the average density of the whole graph.
-We combined the co-expression networks of different species to form a network with two types of edges representing two types of functional similarities.
-Mathematically this structure is a multiplex network [18].
-Genes in a species are connected if they are co-expressed, whereas genes from different species are connected if they are orthologs.
+A co-association network is a network representation of certain genomics data.
+The data can be rather simple like protein binding profiles, in which two genes are connected if their corresponding proteins can physically interact.
+In many cases, it can be high dimensional such as genome-wide expression profiles.
+In this scenario, two genes are linked in a mathematically abstract way if their expression values across a variety of conditions are highly correlated.
+Despite the origin of the network, from a topological standpoint, a module is an interconnected region in which the density of edges is higher than the average density of the whole graph.
+Constitutes of a module are presumably genes working in a coordinated fashion, i.e. have a specific function.
+We combined the co-association networks from different species to form a network with two types of edges representing two types of functional similarities.
+Mathematically this structure is a multiplex network [12].
+Genes in a species are connected if they are co-associated, whereas genes from different species are connected if they are orthologs.
 Figure 1 shows a simple example of such a multiplex network.
-We extended the concept of modules used in co-expression networks of individual species in a novel cross-species fashion.
+We extended the concept of modules used in co-association networks of individual species in a novel cross-species fashion.
 Here a module may comprise genes from multiple species, characterized by the two types of functional similarity in a cross-species manner.
-Within a module, from a molecular viewpoint, genes from the same species most likely share the same function as they are co- Orthologs across different species, from an evolutionary standpoint, also might have similar biological function.
-Intuitively, a module should consist of nodes that form clique-like structures within a co-expression network, as well as nodes that are linked by orthology relationships between layers of co-expression networks.
+Within a module, from a molecular viewpoint, genes from the same species most likely share the same function as they are co-associated, co-expressed or physically binding together.
+Orthologs across different species, from an evolutionary standpoint, also might have similar biological function.
+Intuitively, a module should consist of nodes that form clique-like structures within a co-association network, as well as nodes that are linked by orthology relationships between layers of co-association networks.
 Nevertheless, as shown in Figure 1, it is entirely possible that a module in the multiplex network consists of genes from a single species.
 In fact, this is the case when a novel function emerges for a particular species and the genes corresponding to the specific function do not have corresponding orthologs.

 Overview of OrthoClust